TrevorPilley/phone-number-parser/CONTRIBUTING.md

 #### Subscriber number ranges

-Can be specified in the same way as national dialling code ranges.
+Can be specified in the same way as national destination code ranges.

 #### Hint